@import Composition Pattern for Instruction Files¶

 @~/.claude/my-project-preferences.md

-The import reference is checked in; the file it points to stays local.
-Teammates who lack the file see the import silently skipped.
+You check in the import reference, but the file it points to stays local.
+Teammates who lack the file see the import skipped silently.

 | Tool | File inclusion syntax | Mechanism for modularity |